 We can definitely direct bill.
 We would just need an authorization letter from your employer with billing instructions, and/or a purchase order (P.O.) number.

 We currently accept Visa, MasterCard and debit as appropriate forms of payment.
-We will sometimes accept a personal check if necessary, but arrangements must be made with the office beforehand.
+We will sometimes accept a personal check if necessary, but this must be approved by the main office beforehand.
 Cash is not our preferred method of payment, but we will accept it.
-However, our drivers do not have the ability to provide change, so if you want change, please ensure you have a range of bills.
+However, our drivers do not have the ability to provide change, so please ensure you have a range of bills if you want to change.